Processors and Growers Research Organisation

 CONTROL

-Botrytis and leaf and pod spot cannot be successfully controlled once established.
-Preventative sprays have been shown to be more useful than curative treatments.
-However, the decision to use fungicides must be based on the weather conditions at the time of flowering and pod set.
-In combining peas, yield responses can only be expected in seasons where unsettled weather prevails during these critical periods of growth.
-However, in dry seasons, no benefits can be expected.
+Once Botrytis and leaf and pod spot are established, they cannot be effectively controlled.
+Preventative sprays are more beneficial than curative treatments.
+The decision to apply fungicides should depend on weather conditions during flowering and pod set.
+For combining peas, yield improvements are only expected in seasons with unsettled weather during these critical growth periods, while no benefits are seen in dry seasons.

 COMBINING PEAS

-Details of the relative resistance to downy mildew are published in the current PGRO Descriptive List of Peas and the PGRO Descriptive List of Vining Peas.
+The main foliar diseases affecting combining peas are downy mildew and Botrytis.
+Information on the resistance of different varieties to downy mildew can be found in the latest PGRO Descriptive List of Peas and the PGRO Descriptive List of Vining Peas.

-If the outlook is for changeable weather at the first pod set stage (when the very first pods on the lowest nodes are visible) then a spray should be applied at that time to control Botrytis and Sclerotinia.
-If the weather is settled at either of these timings, then spraying is unnecessary.
+When weather conditions are changeable at the first pod set stage (when the first pods appear on the lowest nodes), a fungicide spray should be applied to control Botrytis and Sclerotinia.
+If the weather is stable during this period, spraying is unnecessary.

 VINING PEAS